Blendify/blender-manual/blender_docs/manual/interface/undo_and_redo.rst

 Blender will also change its contents based on your last action taken.
 In our second example (at the right), the last action taken was a Vertex Move;
-we did a *Scale* on a Face, and, as you can see, the contents of the Pop-Up menu are different, because of your context (Edit Mode).
+we did a *Scale* on a Face, and, as you can see, the contents of the Pop-Up menu are different, because of your mode (Edit Mode).
 (See Fig, Redo Last - Scale)